Updated: Apr 24

 Shift it around until it rolls smoothly the first time.

-I'm sure you can bribe her to show up so you can tell her all about the house you bought with a cup of coffee.
+I'm sure you can bribe her to show up so you can tell her all about the dog you bought with a cup of coffee.

-Do you bribe her with the coffee, bribe her to show up with coffee, or buy the house with the coffee?
+Do you bribe her with the coffee, bribe her to show up with coffee, or buy the dog with the coffee?

 And that should be your ultimate goal.
 Remember, a real editor has years of study and practice under their belt (well, hopefully!).
 Learning to self-edit can't replace an editor looking at your manuscript with fresh, professional (and unemotional!) eyes, but it will bring your manuscript up a level, making you stand out as a serious, committed writer.